kkrt-labs/kakarot-ssj/design_documents/contract_storage.md

 The current contract storage design in Kakarot Zero is organized as such:

-- Each contract has its own storage.
+- The two different kinds of EVM accounts: Externally Owned Accounts (EOA) and Contract Accounts (CA) are both represented by Starknet smart contracts.
+Each account is mapped to a unique Starknet contract.
+Each contract has its own storage.
 - Each contract is deployed by Kakarot, and contains its own bytecode in the case of a smart contract (no bytecode for an EOA).
 - Each contract account has external functions that can be called by Kakarot to